Melisandre: A Feast for Crows and A Dance with Dragons

-Jon Snow swaps Mance Rayder's baby son with Gilly's baby and sends the baby with Gilly, Samwell Tarly, and Maester Aemon to Oldtown to prevent Melisandre from burning the baby to perform fire magic.
-When Stannis orders Mance Rayder to be burned alive for deserting the Night's Watch, she uses her magic to secretly switch Mance's identity with Rattleshirt's, another wildling raider, resulting in Rattleshirt being burned instead.
-She later reveals this to Jon Snow and sends Mance to Winterfell with six spearwives to rescue "Arya Stark" (actually Sansa Stark's handmaiden Jeyne Poole) from Ramsay Bolton.
+Jon Snow swaps Mance Rayder's infant son with Gilly's baby and sends the baby with Gilly, Samwell Tarly, and Maester Aemon to Oldtown to prevent Melisandre from burning the baby to perform fire magic.
+When Stannis orders Mance Rayder to be burned alive for deserting the Night's Watch, she uses her magic to secretly switch Mance's identity with that of Rattleshirt, another wildling raider, resulting in the latter being burned instead.
+She later reveals this to Jon Snow and sends Mance to Winterfell with six spearwives to rescue "Arya Stark"—actually Sansa Stark's handmaiden, Jeyne Poole—from Ramsay Bolton.
 Melisandre remains at the Wall while Stannis marches on Winterfell.
-Noting that her powers are stronger at the Wall, she asks R'hllor for a vision of Azor Ahai, but only sees "Snow".
-She also warns Jon of having seen "daggers in the dark".
+Noting that her powers are stronger at the Wall, she asks R'hllor for a vision of Azor Ahai but sees only "Snow".
+She also warns Jon that she has seen "daggers in the dark".
 Jon ignores her warnings and is later stabbed by mutineers led by Bowen Marsh.